 You are at increased risk of developing hyperparathyroidism if you:

-- Are a women who has gone through menopause
+- Are a woman who has gone through menopause.

 Some of the complications associated with hyperparathyroidism include: